 You can’t talk about The City’s landmarks without first talking about the geography that gives rise to them – figuratively and literally, in some cases – namely, its hills and its islands.

-Similarly abundant, are the islands located in the San Francisco Bay, with one recent book, The Islands of San Francisco Bay, putting the tally at 48.
-The five discussions below will introduce you to the most prominent ones.
+Similarly there are a number of islands in the San Francisco Bay, with one book, The Islands of San Francisco Bay, putting the tally at 48.
+The “The Islands” section below will introduce you to the five most prominent ones.

 San Francisco Landmarks – The Islands

 Angel Island – This San Francisco Bay state park is a 740-acre mountainous island offering a variety of activities (hiking, biking, camping, picnicking and tram tours) along with panoramic vistas of The City skyline and the entire Bay (Golden Gate Bridge, Marin and Mt.
 Tamalpais).
 A clear day on the island is referred to as a “five bridge day,” when from the top of Mt.
-Livermore hikers can view the Golden Gate, Bay, Richmond/San Rafael, San Mateo and the Dumbarton bridges.
+Livermore hikers can view the Golden Gate, Bay, Richmond/San Rafael, San Mateo and Dumbarton bridges.
 The island is open to the public from 8:00am to sunset all year round, and the Immigration Station Detention Barracks Museum is open during the summer season, April-November.
 Year-round, daily ferry service is available from Tiberon and San Francisco; ferry service from Oakland is available during the summer season. (angelisland.org)

 The Farallon Islands – This pristine biological treasure-trove archipelago is about 27 miles away from The City and is a National Wildlife Refuge.
 Its 211 acres of rocks, towering to 350 feet on the southern island, are sometimes referred to as “California Galapagos” because of their ecological significance.
 While the islands are not open to public access, wildlife can be observed, studied and photographed at a distance from boats, and whale watching and saltwater fishing is offered in nearby waters. (farallones.org)